movahedan/turbo-bun/docs/AI_Prompt.md

 ## 🎯 Overview

-The Turboobun monorepo is a sophisticated development environment built on modern technologies with enhanced automation and interactive CLI systems.
+The Monobun monorepo is a sophisticated development environment built on modern technologies with enhanced automation and interactive CLI systems.
 This guide helps AI assistants understand the project structure, workflows, and best practices.

 ### **Key Technologies**